Kenfig Pool Nature Reserve

 The handy visitor centre has lots of information on the flora and fauna you can expect to see on your walk.
 This includes pretty wildflowers such as Pyramidal Orchid and Early Marsh-orchid.

 The walk starts at the car park and visitor centre.
 From here you can pick up sandy paths taking you past the pool to Kenfig Sands by the sea.
-There's great views across Swansea Bay, the Gower, Margam Sands and down to Port Talbot's industrial area.
+There's great views across Swansea Bay, the Gower, Margam Sands and down to the Port Talbot industrial area.

 More trails then take you from the beach across Kenfig Burrows, returning to the pool and the car park.